shanapu/MyJailbreak/README.md

 ```
 - sm_duckhunt - Allows players to vote for a duckhunt
 - sm_setduckhunt - Allows the Admin or Warden to set duckhunt as next round

+- set your own custom command. take a look at "sm_duckhunt_cmd"
 ```
 ##### Cvars
 ```
 - sm_duckhunt_version - Shows the version of the SourceMod plugin MyJailbreak - duckhunt
+- sm_duckhunt_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "duck" results in !duck /duck & sm_duck
 - sm_duckhunt_setw: 0 - disabled, 1 - allow Warden to set next round ffa.
 Default 1
 - sm_duckhunt_seta: 0 - disabled, 1 - allow Admin to set next round ffa round.
 Default 1
 - sm_duckhunt_vote: 0 - disabled, 1 - allow player to vote for ffa.
 Default 1